PetrKryslUCSD/Targe2.jl/README.md

 ### Graded mesh of region with a Rounded slit

-The above example is repeated with a graded mesh around the parks at the end of the slit.
+The above example is repeated with a graded mesh around the arcs at the end of the slit.

 <img src=  "images/rectangle-graded-rounded-slit.png" height=300>